-NCAA mandatory sickle cell screening program not enough to save athletes' livesDecember 12th, 2011 in Health /
+NCAA mandatory sickle cell screening program not enough to save athletes' livesDecember 12, 2011 in Medicine & Health / Health

 In response to a lawsuit after a college football player died from complications due to sickle cell trait (SCT) during a workout, the NCAA implemented mandatory SCT screening of all Division I student-athletes.